 We saved it for our last night in Lisbon.
 A cruise on the Tagus River at sunset, with a drink, passing by the city’s illuminated landmarks.
 I highly recommend it.
 Get your ticket from here!

-12. Explore the Miradouros of Lisbon
+12. Miradouros – Lisbon Viewpoints

 13. Alfama District